spaship/operator/docs/getting-started/operator-installation.md

 Operator needs very few configurations in config map and namespace.
 Here is simple use case.
 For more details see [Operator Manual](../operator-manual/installation.md).

+If you don't have Kubernetes cluster install the [minikube](https://minikube.sigs.k8s.io/docs/start/).

 ## Create separate namespace

 ```shell